-I use a psychological theorem developed by Carl Jung called Shadow Work to examine the unexplored, vulnerable side of self, humanity, femininity, and my environment.
+I use psychological theorems, Gestalt and Jungian, to examine the unexplored side of self, humanity, femininity, my environment, conscious, unconscious, and subconscious.
 My work is always authentic, and emotionally driven.
 I understand that to live fully, to be full, we must, at times, gaze into the abyss.
 To collect work, please visit the shop or contact.

 Became is the beginning of an exploration into the concepts of “safety, self and selfless”.
 “Safety” is found in our relationships with others.
 How we develop and maintain relationships is something that we learn first through our parents, when we are at our most vulnerable as children.
 Through our lives, we carry this primary relational knowledge with us.
 It’s as if it’s been imprinted in our bones.